evennia/evennia/docs/source/Components/Coding-Utils.md

        logger.log_trace("This text will show beneath the traceback itself.")
 ```

 The `log_file` logger,  finally, is a very useful logger for outputting arbitrary log messages.
-This
-is a heavily optimized asynchronous log mechanism using
-[threads](https://en.wikipedia.org/wiki/Thread_%28computing%29) to avoid overhead.
-You should be
-able to use it for very heavy custom logging without fearing disk-write delays.
+This is a heavily optimized asynchronous log mechanism using [threads](https://en.wikipedia.org/wiki/Thread_%28computing%29) to avoid overhead.
+You should be able to use it for very heavy custom logging without fearing disk-write delays.

 ```python
  logger.log_file(message, filename="mylog.log")
 ```

 If not an absolute path is given, the log file will appear in the `mygame/server/logs/` directory.
 If the file already exists, it will be appended to.
-Timestamps on the same format as the normal
-Evennia logs will be automatically added to each entry.
-If a filename is not specified, output will
-be written to a file `game/logs/game.log`.
+Timestamps on the same format as the normal Evennia logs will be automatically added to each entry.
+If a filename is not specified, output will be written to a file `game/logs/game.log`.

+See also the [Debugging](../Coding/Debugging.md) documentation for help with finding elusive bugs.

 ## Time Utilities

 ### Game time

 Evennia tracks the current server time.
-You can access this time via the `evennia.gametime`
+You can access this time via the `evennia.gametime` shortcut:
-shortcut:

 ```python
 from evennia import gametime